google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 The NM solar advantage

 New Mexico averages 6–7 peak sun hours per day — one of the best solar resources on the planet.
-A modest 200W panel can add over 1,000Wh of free energy every single day.
+A modest 200W panel adds over 1,000Wh of free energy every single day.

 What solar doesn't do

 Panels don't store energy — your station does.
-They're simply a recharging source, like a wall outlet that runs on sunlight.
-Oversizing beyond your station's input limit is wasted money.
+They're simply a recharging source.
+Oversizing beyond your station's solar input limit is wasted money.
 Getting the pairing right is the whole game.

 The key insight